Breast Implant Revision

 - Grade IV – The breast appears abnormal, is hard and painful to the touch

-Depending on severity, solutions for correcting Capsular Contracture include Capsulectomy and Capsulotomy revisions.
+Depending on the severity, solutions for correcting Capsular Contracture include Capsulectomy and Capsulotomy revisions.
 A Capsulectomy involves the reduction of the capsule (scar tissue) that is surrounding the implant.
-Lower grade Capsular Contracture can be corrected with Capsulotomy, when the scar tissue or capsule is adjusted or partially reduced through incisions in the breast.
+Lower-grade Capsular Contracture can be corrected with Capsulotomy when the scar tissue or capsule is adjusted or partially reduced through incisions in the breast.

-These procedures are just some of the options Dr. DeLuca offers for breast revision.
+These procedures are just some of the options Dr. Tauber and Dr. Yan offer for breast revision.
 These different solutions can be combined to help work toward your desired breast look.
 During your consultation, Dr. DeLuca will address your specific aesthetic needs and recommend a surgical plan that is tailored to your goals.